AdityaCoder-N/HotelDataAnalysis/README.md

 ```
 ### Data Preprocessing

-Before conducting the analysis, we performed the following data preprocessing steps:
+Before conducting the analysis, I performed the following data preprocessing steps:

-Handling Missing Data: We checked for missing values in the dataset and either removed or imputed them as appropriate.
+Handling Missing Data: I checked for missing values in the dataset and either removed or imputed them as appropriate.

-Data Cleaning: We removed any duplicate records and irrelevant columns that did not contribute to the analysis.
+Data Cleaning: I removed any duplicate records and irrelevant columns that did not contribute to the analysis.

-Feature Engineering: We created new features or derived relevant information from existing ones to enhance the analysis.
+Feature Engineering: I created new features or derived relevant information from existing ones to enhance the analysis.

 ### Analysis